-MISSION: to bring to life characters who challenge audiences to explore both the cost and the value of every kind of human love, and thereby bring a new understanding of and compassion for others.
+MISSION: To bring to life characters who challenge audiences to explore both the cost and the value of every kind of human love, and thereby strive to bring a new understanding of and compassion for others.

-A Chicago actor represented by Paonessa Talent Agency, Tiffany appeared as Victoria Lewyn on both Chicago PD and Chicago Fire on NBC and had a recurring role as Laura on ABC’s Betrayal.
+A Chicago actor represented by Paonessa Talent Agency (on-camera, theatre) and Stewart Talent (voiceover), Tiffany appeared as Victoria Lewyn on both Chicago PD and Chicago Fire on NBC and had a recurring role as Laura on ABC’s Betrayal.
 She was honored to be a part of Allstate’s Purple Purse Foundation’s America’s Largest Prison Break awareness campaign for domestic abuse’s little-known financial component.
 Purple Purse.

-Onstage, Tiffany was recently seen as May in Fool For Love by Sam Shepard, directed by Zeljko Djukic, with Facility Theatre at Chopin Theatre in Chicago.
-Prior to that, she appeared as Phèdre in Trap Door Theatre’s critically acclaimed production of Phèdre, directed by Nicole Wiesner.
+Onstage Tiffany was recently seen as May in Fool For Love by Sam Shepard, directed by Zeljko Djukic, with Facility Theatre at Chopin Theatre in Chicago; joined Erasing the Distance onstage this past February; and performed with Jackalope Theatre and Chicago Inclusion Project in a staged reading of Good Bad People by Rachel Lynett in November.
+Prior to that, she appeared as Phèdre in Trap Door Theatre’s critically acclaimed production of Phèdre, directed by Nicole Wiesner at Trap Door.
 Praise for Phèdre and Trap Door Theatre here.